mafernando/Git-Example/README.md

 Git-Example
 ===========

-A throwaway repo for a Git tutorial.
+A throwaway repo for a Git tutorial by Team Dynamite.

 Let's learn git basics together!